copipastaguy/task-management-system/README.md

 - Server running on port 3002
 - View running on port 3000
-- include res.send() to get a response on react
+- include res.send() to get a response on front end side

 - `npm start` in root folder to run concurrently scripts